About the Plymouth Chapter, NSDAR

 Welcome!

-The Plymouth Chapter of the Daughters of the American Revolution (NSDAR) is a nonprofit, nonpolitical volunteer women's service organization dedicated to promoting patriotism, preserving American history and securing America's future through better education.
+The Plymouth Chapter, NSDAR, is a non-profit, non-political volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education.

 About our Meetings

-Our meetings occur monthly, typically on Saturday Mornings, and we rotate locations throughout the Sheboygan County area.
+Our meetings occur monthly, typically on Saturday mornings, and we rotate locations throughout the Sheboygan County area.
 Carpooling is available for those who prefer not to drive.
-Occasionally, we’ll have meetings online.
+Occasionally, we will have meetings online.

 Members enjoy educational programs, volunteer service opportunities, and socializing during meetings.